This interactive demo was created free with Storylane in 2 minutes. Create your own demo

 How to Close Sprint in Jira with Open Issues

-1. Select the project that has the active sprint you want to close.
+1. Select the project that contains the active sprint you want to close.

-4. A dialogue box will appear summarizing the sprint, including both completed and incomplete issues.
+4. Review the dialogue box that appears, which summarises both completed and incomplete issues.

-7. That's it!
-Jira will automatically move the open issues based on your selection and mark the sprint as complete.
+7. Jira will automatically move the open issues to your chosen destination and mark the sprint as complete.

 Similar Articles